Tamara Toles O’Laughlin

 Tamara graduated from the Vermont Law School in 2009, with a Juris Doctor and Masters of Environmental Law and Policy.
 In the past she has held positions with the Advisory Council of Historic Preservation, The Environmental Protection Agency, the Center on Race, Poverty and Environment, Natural Resources Defense Council, and the New York City Department of Environmental Protection, among others.
 Tamara is committed to environmental advocacy and capacity building for vulnerable communities, with particular emphasis on poverty work and services to the chronically underserved.
 She has worked for over fifteen years to promote the principles of environmental justice, with particular attention to community capacity building, mobilization, equity of enforcement, and environmental health.

-Rebecca Rehr is the Public Health Advocacy Coordinator for the Maryland Environmental Health Network.
+Rebecca Rehr is the Public Policy & Advocacy Manager for the Maryland Environmental Health Network.
 She holds an MPH from the University of Maryland School of Public Health Institute for Applied Environmental Health, where she focused on environmental justice and health disparities in Maryland.
 Rebecca graduated from Baltimore Polytechnic Institute before earning her BA in Environmental Studies and Public Policy from Franklin and Marshall College.
 She served for two years as a fellow in the Office of Children’s Health Protection at the U.S. Environmental Protection Agency, and has worked in the past for both the Maryland Department of the Environment and the Department of Health and Mental Hygiene.
 Rebecca is a Commissioner on the Maryland Commission for Environmental Justice and Sustainable Communities and is the current Chair of the Maryland Public Health Association Advocacy Committee.

 Rebecca Ruggles is the founding Director of the Maryland Environmental Health Network.
 Rebecca holds a BA in History and Literature from Harvard University and an MBA with a concentration in public administration from Stanford Graduate School of Business.
 She serves as Vice Chair of the Board of Interfaith Partners for the Chesapeake